screwyprof/nix-config/docs/brief.md

 # nix-config Project Brief

-*Living document - last updated while actively editing it with Claude!*

 ## What & Why

 **Problem**: Setting up new dev machines is tedious and error-prone.
 Installing 50+ tools, recreating years of customizations, dealing with version conflicts between projects.
 Every setup takes 4-8 hours and something is always forgotten.